-Quantification and Statistical Analysis fMRI Reliability and Voxel Selection
+Quantification and Statistical Analysis fMRI Reliability and Voxel Selection the two video sets.

-Split-half reliability was calculated for each voxel by correlating the betas extracted from odd and even runs of the main task (Figure 2a).
-This was done in two ways.
-Reliability was calculated across sets by correlating odd and even betas from glms calculated over the two video sets.
 Across-sets reliable voxels did not extensively cover early visual cortex, as this scheme requires responses to generalize over two different exemplars of the same action.
 Reliability was also calculated within sets by correlating odd and even betas separately for each set, then averaging the resulting r-maps.
 Within-set reliable voxels had better coverage of early visual cortex and were only used to compare the gist model to the body-part-action-target model (Figure 6b).
-For both types of reliability, we selected a reliability-based cutoff using a procedure from Tarhan & Konkle (under review), which strikes a balance between selecting a relatively small set of voxels with the highest reliability and selecting a larger number of voxels but with lower reliability.
+For both types of reliability, we selected a reliability-based cutoff using a procedure from Tarhan & Konkle (2019), which strikes a balance between selecting a relatively small set of voxels with the highest reliability and selecting a larger number of voxels but with lower reliability.
+First, we plotted the reliability of each video's multi-voxel response pattern (item-pattern reliability) across a range of candidate cutoffs.
+Then, we selected the cutoff based on where the multi-voxel pattern reliability begins to plateau for all videos.
 This method takes advantage of the fact that after a certain point, using a stricter cutoff restricts coverage without significantly increasing the data's reliability.
 Using this approach, we determined that any voxel with an average reliability of 0.3 or higher was a reasonable cutoff for inclusion in the feature modeling analysis because it maximized reliability without sacrificing too much coverage (Figure 2b & 2c).
 This cutoff held in both group and single-subject data; however, only voxels that were reliable at the group level were analyzed.